Shopify/hydrogen/examples/analytics/README.md

 ### 3. Edit the `root.tsx` layout file

 #### 3.1 Import the required hydrogen `Analytics` component and `getShopAnalytics` utility

+> [!TIP]
+> Importing `UNSTABLE_Analytics as Analytics` makes it easier to upgrade to the stable component later, since you’ll only need to update your import statements.

 ```diff
 import {